-On the production side, we take the estimate of the strength of agglomeration externalities, $\alpha = 0.06$, from Ciccone and Hall (1996).
-The expenditure shares on labor and land equal γ and $1 - \gamma$, respectively.
-We base our benchmark value of γ on Desmet and Rappaport (2017), who estimate a value of 0.10 for the difference between the land share and the agglomeration elasticity in the United States between 1960 and 2000, a period that corresponds to our sample period.
-Given we set $\alpha = 0.06$, this suggests choosing $\gamma = 0.84$.
+On the production side, we take the estimate of the strength of agglomeration externalities, $\alpha=0.06$ , from Ciccone and Hall (1996).
+The expenditure shares on labor and land equal $\gamma$ and $1-\gamma$ , respectively.
+We base our benchmark value of $\gamma$ on Desmet and Rappaport (2017), who estimate a value of 0.10 for the difference between the land share and the agglomeration elasticity in the United States between 1960 and 2000, a period that corresponds to our sample period (Table 3).
+Given we set $\alpha=0.06$ , this suggests choosing $\gamma=0.84$ .
 Another advantage of using this land share estimate is that it also accounts for the share of land embedded in housing, which is absent from our model but could matter for the quantitative results.

-On the consumption side, we have three structural parameters: the migration elasticity, which we set to $\eta = 0.15$ based on Kennan and Walker (2011); the elasticity of substitution across tradable final goods, which we set to $\sigma = 4$ based on Bernard, Eaton, Jensen, and Kortum (2003); and the elasticity of port city disamenities with respect to shipping, which we set to $\rho = 0.005$ based on the estimated economic cost of pollution for Los Angeles from Marquez and Vallianatos (2012); see section C.9 for details.
+On the consumption side, we have three structural parameters.
+One is the parameter driving the migration elasticity, which we set to $\eta=0.5$ .
+The implied migration elasticity, $1/\eta=2$ , corresponds to the mean of the literature's existing within-country migration elasticity estimates, as reported in Table B.1 by Head and Mayer (2021).
+Another consumption-side parameter is the elasticity of substitution across tradable final goods, which we set to $\sigma=4$ based on Bernard, Eaton, Jensen, and Kortum (2003).
+Our final consumption-side parameter is the elasticity of port city disamenities with respect to shipping, which we set to $\rho=0.005$ based on the estimated economic cost of pollution for Los Angeles from Marquez and Vallianatos (2012); see section C.9 for details.

 Finally, there are two structural parameters that influence the shipping technology.
-One is the dispersion of idiosyncratic shipping costs, which - together with the functional form of these costs - we take from Allen and Arkolakis (2019), setting $\theta = 203$.
-Another is the elasticity of transshipment costs to total shipping at the port (congestion externalities), which we take from the empirical estimates of Abe and Wilson (2009), setting $\lambda = 0.074$.
+One is the dispersion of idiosyncratic shipping costs, which - together with the functional form of these costs - we take from Allen and Arkolakis (2019), setting $\theta=203$ .
+Another is the elasticity of transshipment costs to total shipping at the port (congestion externalities), which we take from the empirical estimates of Abe and Wilson (2009), setting $\lambda=0.074$ .